ifeanyi-ugwu/codegen-graphql-scalars-config/README.md

 const scalarSetup = createScalarConfiguration([
   { name: "Byte", as: "GraphQLByte" },
-  { name: "CountryName", as: "GraphQLCountryName" },
+  { name: "CountryName" },
-  { name: "Date", as: "GraphQLDate" },
+  { name: "Date" },
-  { name: "Foo", as: "GraphQLFoo", from: "./custom-scalars" }, // Custom import NB: this path should be relative to the generated types path(i.e. "src/types/resolvers-types.generated.ts")
+  { name: "Foo", as: "GraphQLFoo", from: "./custom-scalars" }, // Custom import (NB: this path should be relative to the generated types path)
 ]);

 const config: CodegenConfig = {